 Setting a resolution at the start of a new year is one thing, achieving it is another.
-Health reporter Karen Fittall tells us how to be goal getters in 2019.
+Health reporter Karen Fittall tells us how to be goal getters this year.

 Around half of us make New Year’s resolutions each year.
 The trouble is, they often don’t last long, sometimes just a few days or weeks.
 And, by three months in, more than half of those who made resolutions have given up on them.